binura-g/openchoreo-openclaw-demo/README.md

 ---

-> **Note:** There's another directory in this repository called `/openclaw-cct` which provides a custom component type for OpenClaw using default K8s primitives like with a standard deployment and PVC - without the abstractions provided by agent-sandbox.
+> **Note:** There's another directory in this repository called `/openclaw-cct` which provides a custom component type for OpenClaw using default K8s primitives such as a apps/v1 deployment and PVC, without the abstractions provided by agent-sandbox.
 You technically do not need a custom component type (CCT) for this, even the default `deployment/web-app` CCT should suffice.

 **If you enjoyed using OpenChoreo, consider giving the project a star on GitHub: https://github.com/openchoreo/openchoreo**